 BLOOD HUNT by Neil M. Gunn, first published in London by Faber & Faber, 1951.
 My copy is the 2007 trade paperback edition, scanned above, available at Amazon.

-American publishers usually insist on the formula, though some exceptions immediately come to mind--Leif Enger's Peace Like a River and Daniel Woodrell's Winter's Bone: A Novel.
-Like these, Neil Gunn's Blood Hunt is a crime novel, but one with pastoral and naturalistic elements.
+American publishers usually insist on the formula, though some exceptions immediately come to mind--Leif Enger's Peace Like a River and Daniel Woodrell's Winter's Bone: A Novel

 The protagonist, Sandy, is a widower who retires from the sea to live out his remaining days in the pastoral highlands.
 A local village boy involved in a love triangle kills his rival in a fight and runs off.
 Sandy befriends the lad who is being hunted by the police.
 The plot is simple, but the story is driven by Gunn's characterizations and the underlying mythic and naturalistic motifs.